coolbutuseless/callme/README.md

 Features:

 - Supports `.Call()` syntax only.
-- User submits complete C code - including functino declaration and header `#include` directives.
+- User submits complete C code - including function declaration and header `#include` directives.
 - Explicit handling for `PKG_CPPFLAGS` and `PKG_LDFLAGS` for setting C pre-processor flags, and library linking flags so code can link to